Erg (company): From oil to multi-energy company

-In 2007 ERG started to operate in the French and German wind markets, acquiring wind farms also in Bulgaria, Romania, Polonia and United Kingdom.
+Subsequently to the EnerTAD acquisition, from 2007 Erg started to operate in the French and German wind markets, acquiring wind farms also in Bulgaria, Romania, Polonia and United Kingdom.

 In 2008 it signed an agreement with Lukoil, sharing the 49% of oil refinery in Priolo Gargallo.

-In 2009 it launched its own Mobile virtual network operator: ERG Mobile, becoming the first Italian oil company with its own telecommunications company.

-In 2010 ERG Petroli and TotalErg Italia merged to become TotalErg and started operation on October 1, 2010.
+Growth of renewables and divestment of oil business

+From 2008, Erg started a profound transformation process that led it to divest from the oil sector in order to focus investments on renewables.
+In 2010, Total Italia and Erg Petroli merged to create TotalErg, a joint venture between Total (49%) and Erg (51%).

-In early 2011 ERG reduced its share in ISAB from 51% to 40%.
-Two years later ERG completed the exit from the refining sector.
+Then, in early 2011 Erg reduced its share in ISAB from 51% to 40%.
+Two years later Erg completed the exit from the refining sector.

-In the meantime (since 2010) ERG grew in the Italian wind power sector becoming the leading wind operator in Italy in 2013.
+In the meantime (since 2010) Erg grew in the Italian wind power sector becoming the leading wind operator in Italy in 2013.
+In seven years, between 2008 and 2014, the company divested assets worth €3.3 billion and reinvested €3.9 billion on renewables related activities.

+Meanwhile, in 2009 it launched its own Mobile Virtual Network Operator: Erg Mobile, becoming the first Italian oil company with its own telecommunications company.

-In 2015 ERG entered the hydroelectric sector, via acquisition of E.On's Italian assets, with 527 MW of capacity.
-The power plants are located in the Italian regions of Umbria, Marche and Lazio.
+In 2015 Erg entered the hydroelectric sector, via acquisition of E.ON's Italian assets, with 527 MW of capacity.

+In February 2016 Erg entered the UK wind market acquiring a wind farm project in Northern Ireland (45 MW) and completed the acquisition of eleven wind farms in France and six in Germany (206 MW).

-In January 2018, ERG completed the closing with the Api Group regarding the sale of its 51% shareholding in TotalErg S.p.A., completing its industrial transformation process towards renewables.
-In the same year, ERG entered the solar power business through the acquisition of 89 MW (30 photovoltaic plants) in Italy.
+In January 2018, Total and Erg completed the closing with Gruppo API regarding the sale of TotalErg, and Erg completed its industrial transformation process towards renewables.
+In the same year, Erg entered the solar power business through the acquisition of 89 MW (30 photovoltaic plants) in Italy.